Good to know

-In 2006, the Baltimore brand started to create cleats for football players under the Click-Clack® campaign.
+In 2006, the Baltimore brand started to create cleats for soccer players under the Click-Clack® campaign.
 On its first year alone, Under Armour hogged 23% of the market share which enabled them to expand to other sports franchises like baseball, lacrosse, and softball.
 It is also around this time where they started including professional athletes like Ray Lewis, Lindsey Vonn, and Brandon Jennings into their line-up.

 The mid-2000s also marked the change-up on the company's agenda which involves dressing their superstars from head to toe in Under Armour apparel.
 Lifestyle-bound outfits would slowly crawl their way into the current trend and Under Armour answered by including off-sport Under Armour shoes for everyday wear with a dash of UA technological inputs.